Patrick Soon-Shiong is still trying to save the Los Angeles Times. Some hope he’ll do more than that.

 It remains the position of many in the industry that with the purchase of the Times, “Patrick bit off more than perhaps he could chew,” as Lloyd Greif, a Los Angeles-based investment banker specializing in media and technology firms, put it.
 Though Soon-Shiong has a president and chief operating officer, Chris Argentieri, at the Times, he has not hired a publisher and remains involved in some of the minutiae of daily decision-making at the paper.
 Yet while he was focused on his vaccine-development project, newspaper executives often had difficulty reaching him, according to several people with knowledge of the dynamic.

-“I think he’s been surprised by how tough the newspaper business is,” Grief added.
+“I think he’s been surprised by how tough the newspaper business is,” Greif added.
 “It’s not susceptible to any easy solutions.”

 And yet the newspaper is in a better place than when he bought it in 2018.
-“Patrick saved the Los Angeles Times,” said Jeff Cole, a professor at University of Southern California’s Annenberg School for Communication and Journalism.
-Digital subscribers have now hit the level of 400,000 a month, according to the Alliance for Audited Media, and the paper has increased staff and launched new products including podcasts, a TV show and video series.
+“Patrick saved the Los Angeles Times,” said Jeff Cole, a professor at the University of Southern California’s Annenberg School for Communication and Journalism.
+Digital subscribers have now hit the level of 400,000 a month, according to the Alliance for Audited Media, and the paper has increased its staff and launched new products including podcasts, a TV show and a video series.
 (Soon-Shiong raised eyebrows with his decision to appear in some of these videos himself, answering questions about vaccine science.)
-The Soon-Shiongs have invested $50 million in the Times in 2018 and 2019, and his wife has overseen the development of a new campus.
-But Cole added: “He is going to need to spend a lot more to make it great.”
+The Soon-Shiongs invested $50 million in the Times in 2018 and 2019, and his wife has overseen the development of a new campus.
+But Cole added, “He is going to need to spend a lot more to make it great.”

-Soon-Shiong and his wife, Michele Chan, threw themselves into the quest for a new executive editor to replace Pearlstine, who at age 78 is retiring.
+Soon-Shiong and his wife, Michele Chan, threw themselves into the quest for a new executive editor to replace Pearlstine, who retired in December at age 78.
 From the time they took over the paper, Pearlstine said, they were deeply interested in the question of what women or people of color might be considered next-generation leaders for the Times.
-Soon-Shiong aggressively courted Merida, who is Black and has long been considered one of the best editors in the country, and joked that he promised the NBA fan to play him one-on-one in basketball.
+Soon-Shiong aggressively courted Merida, who is Black and has long been considered one of the best editors in the country, and joked that he promised he would play basketball with the NBA fan, one-on-one.

 Pearlstine has joked in the past that Soon-Shiong may have thought that saving the L.A.
-Times would be easier than curing cancer, but that he had discovered that they were more similar than he thought.
+Times would be easier than curing cancer — but that he had discovered that they were more similar than he thought.
 Soon-Shiong laughed at the comparison.

-“I think they’re both difficult. . . .
+“I think they’re both difficult,” he said. “. . .
 What’s exciting about curing cancer?
-I think I could see the light at the end of the tunnel and I’m beginning to see the light at the end of the tunnel for the L.A.
+I think I could see the light at the end of the tunnel, and I’m beginning to see the light at the end of the tunnel for the L.A.
 Times.”